aktos-io/aktos-dcs/README.md

 # Description

-This is the design blueprints of aktos message passing library for distributed controller systems.
+This is the design blueprints of aktos message passing library for distributed controller systems to build huge systems by following microservices architecture.

 ### Design Principles